 In the decades following the Civil War, "political pressure for sectional reconciliation" led Congress to remove Section 3 disabilities for most former officers.
 Magliocca, supra, at 89.
-Many courts, however, considered the definitions of both "office" and "officer" during the brief period when the Section was being enforced.
-Id. at 93.
-In these instances, courts echoed the common-sense, public understanding of the terms.
+Many courts, however, considered the definitions of "office" and "officer" while the Section was being enforced, id. at 93, and these courts echoed the common-sense, public understanding of the terms.
 See supra Part I. An officer was "commissioned or authorized to perform any public duty."
 In the Matter of Exec.
 Commc'n of the 14th Oct.
 1868, 12 Fla.
 651, 652 (Fla.
 1868); Worthy, 63 N.C. at 199.
-In Worthy, the Supreme Court of North Carolina considered whether a former sheriff was an "officer" for the purposes of Section 3.
+In Worthy, the Supreme Court of North

+Carolina considered whether a former sheriff was an "officer" for the purposes of Section 3.
 Id. at 202.
 The court reasoned that "[a]n office is a right to exercise a public or private employment, . . . and to which there are annexed duties."
 Id.; see also In re Tate, 63 N.C.
 308, 309 (1869) (extending Worthy's reasoning to "the office of Solicitor for the State").
 Furthermore, courts made clear that the definition of "officer" was to be broadly construed.
 United States v.
 Powell, 27 F. Cas.
 605, 606 (C.C.D.N.C.
-1871) (noting in jury charge that "[t]he words of the statute . . . are broad enough to embrace every officer in the state").2
+1871) (noting in jury charge that "[t]he words of the statute . . . are broad enough to embrace every officer in the state").3

-Echoing the Fourteenth Amendment's Framers, these courts emphasized that the requirement of an oath was an important factor in identifying whether a certain person or position was an "office" or "officer."
+Echoing the Amendment's Framers, these courts emphasized that the requirement of an oath was an important factor in identifying whether a certain position or person was an "office" or "officer."
 For the Worthy court, an officer was someone "required to take . . . an oath to support the Constitution of the State and of the United States."
 Worthy, 63 N.C. at 202; see id. ("I do not know how better to draw the distinction between an officer and a mere placeman, than by making his oath the test.").
-Because state law required sheriffs to take an oath to support the Constitution of the United States, id. at 202-03, the court reasoned that they were "officers" for the purposes of Section 3, id. at 205; State ex rel.
+Because state law required sheriffs to take an oath to support the U.S. Constitution, id. at 202-03, the court reasoned that they were

+3 These cases also clarify that contemporary jurists saw Section 3 as applying to elected as well as appointed officers.
+See generally Powell, 27 F. Cas. at 606 (applying statute implementing Section 3 to an elected sheriff); Worthy, 63 N.C. at 199 (same); In re Griffin, 11 F. Cas.
+7, 26 (C.C.D.
+Va.
+1869) (describing Section 3's application to "persons in office by lawful appointment or election before the promulgation of the fourteenth amendment" (emphasis added)).

+"officers" for the purposes of Section 3, id. at 205; State ex rel.
 Sandlin v.
 Watkins, 21 La.
 Ann.
 631, 633 (1869) (Section 3 disqualified the defendant from being a state judge because "before the late rebellion, [he] held an office for the discharge of the duties of which he took an oath to support the Constitution of the United States"); see generally Bunn v.
 People ex rel.
 Laflin, 45 Ill.
-397, 411 (1867) (state agents were not officers because "[n]o franchise is conferred upon them, nor are they required,

-2 These cases also clarify that contemporary jurists saw Section 3 as applying to elected as well as appointed officers.
-See generally Powell, 27 F. Cas. at 606 (applying statute implementing Section 3 to an elected sheriff); Worthy, 63 N.C. at 199 (same); In re Griffin, 11 F. Cas.
-7, 26 (C.C.D.
-Va.
-1869) (describing Section 3's application to "persons in office by lawful appointment or election before the promulgation of the fourteenth amendment" (emphasis added)).

-as they would have been if the law makers supposed they were officers, to take an oath to support the Constitution of the United States or of this State"); Shelby, 36 Miss. at 277 (an individual is an "officer . . . [i]f the duties had been prescribed by law, and the party required to take an oath to perform them").
+397, 411 (1867) (state agents were not officers because "[n]o franchise is conferred upon them, nor are they required, as they would have been if the law makers supposed they were officers, to take an oath to support the Constitution of the United States"); Shelby, 36 Miss. at 277 (an individual is an "officer . . . [i]f the duties had been prescribed by law, and the party required to take an oath to perform them").